>

 Cosmic orientation

-The base is symbolically oriented towards the galactic centre, open to the Universe.
+The base is symbolically oriented towards the centre of our galaxy, open to the Universe.

-A selection of books, journals and documents that informed this graduate thesis.
+A selection of books, journals and documents that informed this diploma project.

 01